MiguelX413/biblegatewaybot/README.md

 Runtime model:

 - the bot now runs with `python-telegram-bot` long polling
-- bible scraping uses async `httpx`
+- BibleGateway, Sefaria, and LDS scraping use async `httpx`
 - Book of Mormon, Doctrine and Covenants, and Pearl of Great Price passages are fetched from the official Church scripture pages under versions `BOM`, `DC`, and `PGP`
+- Sefaria-backed versions support JPS-family texts and additional apocrypha not available on BibleGateway
 - optional local/offline passage files are checked before remote providers
 - chat and user state is persisted locally in `scripturebot-state.pkl`